onedata/onedata-documentation/docs/user-guide/oneclient.md

 The `--override` option takes 3 arguments separated by `:`:

-* `storage ID` – this is Onedata internal storage Id, which can be obtained from Onepanel administrator interface or using REST API
+* `storage ID` – Onedata internal storage Id, which can be obtained from the Onepanel administrator interface or using REST API
-* `parameter name` – this is the name of the storage helper parameter, these are specific to particular type of storage
+* `parameter name` – the name of the storage helper parameter, these are specific to each type of storage
-* `parameter value` – a value, which should override the value specified in the Oneprovider when registering the storage
+* `parameter value` – a value, which should override the value specified in the Oneprovider storage settings

 ### Logging

-In order to enable a verbose log, `oneclient` provides a `-v` flag, which takes a single integer argument which determines the log verbosity:
+To enable a verbose log, `oneclient` provides a `-v` flag, which takes a single integer argument that determines the logging verbosity:

 * `-v 0` – *(default)* only serious errors
-* `-v 1` – warnings and errors which are not fatal
+* `-v 1` – information, warnings and errors which are not fatal
 * `-v 2` – verbose information on requests and their handling
 * `-v 3` – trace function calls along with their arguments
 * `-v 4` – binary messages between Oneclient and Oneprovider

 > **NOTE**: above level 2, the size of the logs can be substantial thus
 > it is necessary to monitor free disk space.
-When the machine runs out of disk
+When the machine runs out of
-> space, Oneclient will stop logging.
+> disk space, Oneclient will stop logging.

 ### Other options

-To see full set of `oneclient` command line options checkout the man page `man oneclient` or print help information using `oneclient -h`:
+To see the full set of `oneclient` command line options print help information on the command line using `oneclient -h`:

 ```bash
 $ oneclient -h